 When Trauma Gets Trapped in the Body, Mind, and Spiritual Self

 CONTENT WARNING #1: I would like to mention that I am not a medical doctor, psychologist, psychiatrist, or therapist and that this blog post is written for educational purposes only.
-This blog post is not intended to provide any professional services.
-Social media should never be used as a substitute for mental nor medical health care.
+All content posted on my influencer page is for educational purposes only with no intent to provide any professional services.
+Social media should never be used as a substitute for mental nor medical health care nor legal advice.
 If you suspect that you and/or a loved one are experiencing any mental and/or physical health concerns, it is okay to get help.
 I highly recommend seeking professional help from a medical doctor, psychologist, psychiatrist, therapist, and/or other medical/mental health professional who is qualified to do so.

 CONTENT WARNING #2: The religious/spiritual opinions in this blog post are mine based on my own experiences and do not reflect the opinions and experiences of everyone.
 Commentaries published on my First Former Buddy Club President influencer page represent diverse viewpoints.
 If you would like to submit a commentary, please contact me for more information.
 All perspectives and experiences are welcome here.